Alexander-556/PowerShellScripts/README.md

   - [x] Edit path for FastCopy executable in a config.json file, instead of using hard coded path
   - [ ] Write log files for operation, determine the location the information in the log
 - [ ] Better documentation for Start-FastCopy
+  - [ ] Start-FastCopy README
-  - [ ] Usage tutorial and demo with screenshots in README
+    - [ ] Usage tutorial and demo with screenshots
+  - [ ] Start-FastCopy build-in help block
+- [ ] Make Start-FastCopy more modular
+- [ ] Package Start-FastCopy as a PSmodule

 ### Collection of Simple Functions